Mavirek/CS-1653-Secure-Filesystem/report/phase-1.md

 https://en.wikipedia.org/wiki/Digital_signature#How_they_work
 http://www.fsl.cs.sunysb.edu/docs/integrity-storagess05/integrity.html

-Properties:
+Properties:\n
-Limited Access
+1. Limited Access
-Each user in their group has appropriate access to their corresponding files based on permissions set by the admin.
+* Each user in their group has appropriate access to their corresponding files based on permissions set by the admin.
 Each group’s admin can pass permissions to read only or read/write, can add/delete people from group and can add/delete files.
-Least Privilege says that each user can operate with a minimal access prevent malicious corruption.
+* Least Privilege says that each user can operate with a minimal access prevent malicious corruption.
 Follows the Fail-safe defaults principle.
 Follows the Least common mechanism.
-Assumes the admin has no intent to corrupt.
+* Assumes the admin has no intent to corrupt.
 Assumes each user gets correct privilege.
-Isolation
+2. Isolation
-No one has access to files outside of their group scope.
+* No one has access to files outside of their group scope.
-Helps maintain integrity and confidentiality.
+* Helps maintain integrity and confidentiality.
-Assumes groups are assigned correctly.
+* Assumes groups are assigned correctly.
 Reliability
 Backup servers that maintain up-to-date copies of the files.
 Insures data integrity despite failures.